What drives you to build wealth?

 Approximately three years ago I purchased a second-hand, 3-year-old model of this car.

-The chase and the dreaming was certainly a lot more exciting than the achieving.
+The chase and the dreaming were certainly a lot more exciting than the achieving.
 (I don’t have it anymore)

 Some of the most exciting times in business occur in the first few years – because so many things are uncertain, even the smallest of victories mean so much and there’s a big difference between losing money, breaking even, and making a profit (all of which you experience in the first few years).